-- This is an introduction to EOQ calculator or EOQ formula calculator.
+- This is an introduction to the EOQ calculator or EOQ formula calculator.

 - We cover how to calculate Economic Order Quantity.